 Estimating your monthly expenses and resources will help you to request the right amount of financial aid for school.
 Use this monthly budgeting worksheet to create a draft budget.

-- Enter all of your values for income and initially add in the financial aid amount that is offered of for the following budgets below:
+- Enter your values for income and then initially add in the financial aid amount that is offered of for the following budgets below: